angrest/SmartCC1101/README.md

 + COPI 11
 + CS 10

+> [!NOTE]
-For ESP32 and (to a limited extent) ESP8266 support custom SPI pinout.
-These differnt configurations need to be hardcoded in the library though.
+> ESP32 and (to a limited extent) ESP8266 support custom SPI pinout.
+If, for some reason, you need a custom pin configurations, you have to edit the [library header file](src/SmartCC1101.h) directly for the time being.
 Later versions may support user-specified SPI configurations.

 ## Programming
-The following code implements a simple sender and is available in the examples folder.
+The following code implements a simple [sender](./examples/Sender/Sender.ino) and is available in the  [examples folder](./examples/).

 The settings are not limited to the `setup()` and may be changed anytime in the `loop()` if needed.